postmanlabs/labs-docs/src/pages/docs/administration/upgrading.md

 Non-team users can move from Postman v7 to v8 by updating the app via **Settings** > **Update** > **Download update**.

-It's important to verify your work is synced to make sure no data is lost during the update.
+It's important to make sure your work is synced so that no data is lost during the update.
 Select __Verify Sync__.

 <img alt="Verify Sync modal" src ="https://assets.postman.com/postman-docs/verify-sync-before-updating-v8.jpg" width="450px"/>